 Central Transportation Hub

 The Plaza Catalunya functions as a hub for the city’s public transportation.
 Below the square are the main subway junction; three metro lines and a city railway line meet here.
 Many of the city’s buses, as well as airport express and tourist buses stop here at the square.
-The space is as an interface between the Eixample district and the city and has at least approximately 50,000 m² being as large as St. Peter’s Square in Rome.
+Space is as an interface between the Eixample district and the city and has at least approximately 50,000 m² being as large as St. Peter’s Square in Rome.

 - Address: Plaça de Catalunya 08002 Barcelona.